pian13131/sngn/Leetcode/LeetcodeSummary.md

 - **Object in Python** (138 Copy List with Random Pointer)
     - If `Object A` contains to `Object V`, when you change `V.val`, `A.V.val` will change as well
 - About edge case, do not pay too much attention onto them at the start.
 You should get the approximately method as soon as possible
+- in the iterate process, queue is BFS while stack is DFS

 # Data Structure Design